Punktum-dk/epp-service-specification/README.md

 ### `dkhm:contact_verification` / `dkhm:verified_email`

-This element states if the email has been verified - the email address is correct and belongs to the customer.
+This element states if the primary email has been verified - the email address is correct and belongs to the customer.

-- `true`, indicates that registrar has verified the user.
+- `true`, indicates that registrar has verified the email address.
-- `false`, indicates that the registrar could not verify the user.
+- `false`, indicates that the registrar could not verify the email address.

 On  [info contact](#info-contact) the following attributes may be presented.